navikt/op-modia/README.md

-# SYFO ktor kickstarter
+# Oppfølginsplan-Modia

-A simple starter project for creating a kotlin + ktor based webapplication for the NAIS platform.
+Repository for op-modia.
+Application written in Kotlin used to receive oppfølginsplan from kafka topic, then pushing it to Modia.

+### Technologies & Tools

+* Kotlin
+* Gradle
+* Ktor
+* Spek

-## Getting started
+### Getting started
-1. Checkout the code from git
-2. Update the application name (the entries with the value #app_name#) in Dockerfile, nais.yaml and settings.gradle and change the entrypoint in Dockerfile to mirror this name
-3. When using the other branches to cherry pick you probably need to do some changes in Environment.kt to reflect your nais environment variables
-4. You should now be able to build the application using `./gradlew clean shadowJar`
-5. Build and verify that the docker image works by running `docker build -t app_name .` and `docker run -p 8080:8080 #app_name#`
+# Build and run tests
+./gradlew clean build

+### Building the application
+#### Compile and package application
+To build locally and run the integration tests you can simply run `./gradlew shadowJar` or  on windows `gradlew.bat shadowJar`

-## Contact us
+### Contact us

-### Code/project related questions can be sent to
+#### Code/project related questions can be sent to
-Kevin Sillerud, `kevin.sillerud@nav.no`
+* Joakim Kartveit, `joakim.kartveit@nav.no`

-### For NAV employees
+#### For NAV employees
-We are available at the Slack channel #barken
+We are also available on the slack channel #integrasjon for internal communication.